Signynt/virtual-content/README.md

 ![image](https://github.com/user-attachments/assets/1caa8991-eec1-42a2-96da-ad5526acbc36)

 ### Customizable backlinks
-Some users use Virtual Footer to sort their backlinks based on folder or tag.
+Some users use Virtual Content to sort their backlinks based on folder or tag.

 ### Displaying tags used in a file
-Other users use Virtual Footer at the top of a file to show tags used in the body of their notes.
-Check out [this issue](https://github.com/Signynt/virtual-footer/issues/5#issuecomment-2919648582) for examples!
+Other users use Virtual Content at the top of a file to show tags used in the body of their notes.
+Check out [this issue](https://github.com/Signynt/virtual-content/issues/5#issuecomment-2919648582) for examples!

 ### Displaying related notes in your daily note
 I use this dataviewjs to display notes which were created, modified on that day or reference my daily note.